 NYIT College of Osteopathic Medicine operates two primary care centers in New York.
 The on-campus facility in Long Island, N.Y. is known as the Academic Health Care Center, and the facility in Central Islip, N.Y. is called the Family Health Care Center.
-These centers are staffed by faculty from NYITCOM.
+These centers are staffed by faculty from NYIT College of Osteopathic Medicine.

 The Academic Health Care Center provides clinical services geared toward students, faculty, staff, and their family members, in addition to the general community.
 These services include Family Medicine, Internal Medicine, Osteopathic Medicine, Neurology, Genetic Counseling, Psychology, Acupuncture, Breast Health Services, Physical Therapy, Occupational and Speech Therapy.
-In addition, the Academic Health Care Center also houses the Adele Smithers Parkinson's Disease Treatment Center and the newly formed Center for Sports Medicine.
+In addition, the Academic Health Care Center also houses the Adele Smithers Parkinson's Disease Treatment Center, the Centers for: Sports Medicine, Behavioral Health, and Biomedical Innovation .
 In Central Islip, the Family Health Care Center provides primary care, including pediatrics, for the student body, faculty, staff, and the community.